unvell/ReoScript/README.md

 - Fully prototype chain mechanism
 - Lambda Expression
 - Enhanced Array Enumerator and Collection Operations
+- Console Runner
 - Data exchange with .Net CLR
 - Property Extension and Function Extension
 - Directly access .Net object with DirectAccess
+- Import and using .Net Types in script
-- Using .Net Types and Event Binding
+- Auto CLR Event Binding

 ReoScript is not completely compliant to JavaScript/ECMAScript standard, it has stricter syntax check and own additional syntax, function and object in order to enhance usability of data exchange.